ddev/ddev.com/src/content/blog/stats-on-ddev-usage-nov-2024.md

   - Community
 ---

 Here's an updated review of some DDEV usage stats.
 It's always fun to see some of these.
-Most of these charts are number from the past 7 days.
-And they are LIVE stats as you view.
+Most of these charts are from the past 7 days (Oct 28 - Nov 3, 2024).
+And check out the LIVE stats link below each chart.

 ## DDEV Environments